How to Spend TWO DAYS in Hiroshima: The Best 2-Day Itinerary

 Morning – Take a private guided tour around Hiroshima and Miyajima

-With just two full days in Hiroshima, we highly recommend booking this guided tour of Hiroshima and Miyajima to get the most out of your time!
+With just two full days in Hiroshima, we highly recommend booking this private guided tour of Hiroshima and Miyajima to get the most out of your time!
 It delivers the full experience in just one day, and it’s suitable for all types of travelers.

 We began the day by visiting Hiroshima Peace Memorial Park, which was once the beating heart of the city.
 It was especially haunting to see the Genbaku dome, which was the only structure in the vicinity to have survived the blast.
 Then, visiting the museum and seeing the victims’ personal artifacts was very moving.

-We also got to visit Hiroshima Castle, a beautiful 16th Century castle which was destroyed by the bomb, and rebuilt 13 years later.
+We also got to visit Hiroshima Castle, a beautiful 16th-century castle which was destroyed by the bomb, and rebuilt 13 years later.
 Our guide, Kenji, also took us to the Shukkei-en Garden to see the memorial there.

-After that, our day got more light-hearted.
+After that, our day got more lighthearted.
 We enjoyed a scenic ferry ride out to Miyajima Island, where we got to see lots of deer and the iconic Itsukushima Shrine, which is the most beautiful one in the entire country.
 The torii gate looks like it’s floating above water, and it’s a real must-see while you’re in Hiroshima.

 Whether you’re traveling with a larger group or just as a couple, we think this is a personal experience that you can customize to fit your trip.
 It’s no wonder it’s so highly-rated – just check out the 1,000+ positive reviews here!